MDW-94/qwasar_bootcamp_C_arc1/README.md

 gcc filename.c -o compiled_filename && compiled_filename
 ```

-This command will compile, name the compilations and run the compilation all at once.
+This command will compile, name the compilation and run the compilation in one command.

 #### Linux Programmer's Manual functions